suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 # Getting started

-This repository includes scripts and examples to extract time-series or variables for a specific location from ParFlowCLM DE06 simulations (https://adapter-projekt.org/).
+This repository includes scripts and examples to extract time-series or variables for a specific location from ParFlow simulations, in particular ParFlowCLM DE06 (https://adapter-projekt.org/).
 Selected variables are available on THREDDS-server (https://service.tereno.net/thredds/catalog/forecastnrw/products/catalog.html).

-This tool is designed to be able to exract information from ParFlowCLM DE06 for a location.

 ## Prepare the repository for the extraction tool